FascinatedBox/lily/site/bytestring_type.markdown

-bytestring
+ByteString
 ==========

-The bytestring type represents a series of bytes that may have invalid utf-8 in them, and may have embedded zeroes.
+The ByteString type represents a series of bytes that may have invalid utf-8 in them, and may have embedded zeroes.
 Literals of this type can be created through using a B prefix to a string (ex: B"\000test\000")

 # Operations